 I’ve now taken the plunge and added Grammarly to my laptop and spent the last hour or so correcting my posts on this site according to the strictures of Grammarly.

 Grammarly and I are mostly in agreement, though it has taught me things about the placement of commas and hyphens.
 It has also shown me where WordPress has added extra spaces.
 I certainly don’t remember adding them myself.
-I guess they all say that, though.

 So, minor grammatical tweaks have now just appeared throughout the site.
 Future posts will come pre-Grammarly-ised.
 Is that a word?
 No doubt Grammarly will soon tell me 🙂